Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OHrWEP9zmy8.md

 ### Transcript

-> um are how many are bosses in satisfactory you mean like creatures i think mark it's like there is i don't know if i should spoil anything yeah maybe yeah but there is there's a lot of like exploration stuff that are in the current version um so yep explore away that's all i'm gonna say like there's a there's a ton of stuff that i know are in the bill that i've yet to see on any stream so far
+> are how many are bosses in satisfactory you mean like creatures i think mark it's like there is i don't know if i should spoil anything yeah maybe yeah but there is there's a lot of like exploration stuff that are in the current version, so yep explore away that's all i'm gonna say like there's a there's a ton of stuff that i know are in the bill that i've yet to see on any stream so far
 >
 > [Music]